VersusCenter

 5

-Air fryers are compact and portable; toaster ovens are bulkier and require more permanent counter placement.
+Air fryers are typically compact and portable, while most toaster ovens require significantly more counter real estate.

 AspectAir FryerToaster Oven